WIAD: 94.7 The Drive

 On October 2, 2018, Entercom released the station's entire airstaff except for afternoon drive host Darik Kristofer.
 The following day, Entercom announced via a webinar that the station would flip to classic hits as "94.7 The Drive, DC's Greatest Hits".
-The change took place at 5 p.m. that day.
+The change took place at 5 pm that day.
 The format focuses on rock, pop, and R&B hits from the 1980s, while also extending into the 1970s and 1990s.
-The last song on Fresh FM was "Bittersweet Symphony" by The Verve, and the first song on "The Drive" was "Let's Go Crazy" by Prince.
+The last song on "Fresh FM" was "Bitter Sweet Symphony" by The Verve, and the first song on "The Drive" was "Let's Go Crazy" by Prince.
 In a press release, Entercom said that the Washington metropolitan area was the only major market without a classic hits radio station, and Entercom wanted to capitalize on that opportunity.

 HD Radio

 On June 10, 2009, the station switched the format on its HD2 subchannel from adult album alternative to progressive rock, branded as "HFS2".
 WHFS was a rock station that broadcast from November 11, 1961, to January 12, 2005, on various frequencies in the Washington area.
-The call sign is now on an AM station.

 On August 1, 2011, "HFS2" was dropped from WIAD-HD2 and moved to WWMX-HD2.
 However, the next day, "HFS2" was switched back to WIAD-HD2.
 "HFS2" was dropped again on December 30, 2011, and replaced with a simulcast of WNEW-FM.
-After WNEW-FM changed formats in December 2015, WIAD-HD2 flipped to a classic hits format as "Classic 94.7."
+After WNEW-FM changed formats in December 2015, WIAD-HD2 flipped to a classic hits format as "Classic 94.7".
 In June 2019, WIAD-HD2 flipped to "Channel Q", an LGBTQ-oriented talk/dance music format based in Los Angeles.